Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in, direct from New York City, from the heart of the metropolis.

 And the difference is not wide enough for the Republican base this year, and they have spent six months making it wider.

-And even if Trump were to uh self-destruct now and be hanging off completely self-detonate like a jihadist and be uh hanging uh from the rooms of the voting booths uh like uh limp bits of flesh and there's no Trump and he's completely ultimately schlonged himself.
+And even if Trump were to self-destruct now and be hanging on, completely self-detonate like a jihadist and be hanging from the rooms of the voting booths like limp bits of flesh and there's no Trump and he's completely ultimately schlonged himself, these voters are not going to say, oh, well, now that Donald Trump is self-destructed, George Pataki looks pretty good to me.

-That ain't gonna happen.
+That ain't going to happen.

-Mark sign for Rush, we'll close it out in a moment.
+We'll close it out in a moment.

-We uh we'll try and get that to that tomorrow.
+We'll try and get to that tomorrow.

-A Viennese Disc jockey has been fired for playing Last Christmas, the 1980s hit by the band Wham 24 times in a row.
+A Viennese disc jockey has been fired for playing last Christmas, the 1980s hit by the band Wham, 24 times in a row.

-He barricaded himself into the studio and then he played uh that that George Michael, what is that George Michael thing, uh, which uh the uh uh Terry Fine at the University of Central Florida do get her cover version because it's last federal holiday I gave you my heart, and it's and it's way better than the George Michael version.
+And then he played that George Michael, what is it that George Michael thing, which Terry Fine at the University of Central Florida, do get her cover version because it's Last Federal Holiday, I gave you my heart.

-Uh she she wants everyone to wish themselves a happy federal holiday instead of saying Merry Christmas.
+She wants everyone to wish themselves a happy federal holiday instead of saying Merry Christmas.